Filter Options

 What is the best time of the year for a trip in Kenya?

 “Kenya can be visited throughout the year.
-However, the best time for wildlife viewing is the Dry season, from late June to October.
+However, the best time for wildlife viewing is the Dry season, from June to October.
 As water gets scarce in the bush, animals that are usually spread out congregate around rivers and waterholes.
-Although November to March sees some rain, there are benefits in going on safari over this period as well.
+Although November to February sees some rain, there are benefits in going on safari over this period as well.
 The bush is green and the sky is free of dust at this time.
 Birding is at its best and there are usually lots of baby animals around.
 As this is the low season, you might be able to get a bargain price for your holiday.
-April and May are the wettest months and some parks and reserves close over this period.
+In April and May, the wettest months of the Wet season, some parks and reserves close.
 Even if they don’t, access roads and tracks in the parks can be bad after heavy downpours.”

 5